cocos/cocos-docs/en/scripting/create-destroy.md

 ### The Difference Between `destroy` and `removeFromParent`

-After calling `removeFromParent` on a node, it may not be completely released from the memory, because it is possible that the object is still referenced in the program due to some logical problems.
-If a node is no longer in use, please call its `destroy` directly instead of `removeFromParent`. `destroy` will not only activate `onDestroy` on the component, it will also reduce the chance of memory leaks and at the same time reduce the consequences of memory leaks.
+After calling `removeFromParent` on a node, the node is not released from memory because the engine still holds its data internally. **If a node is no longer used, please call its `destroy` directly instead of `removeFromParent`, otherwise, a memory leak will result.**

 In short, if a node is no longer used, `destroy` is right, there is no need to `removeFromParent` nor to set `parent` to `null`.